-It teaches us to go to God; Christ power in you makes you strong when you are weak!!
+It teaches us to go to God; The power of Christ in you makes you strong when you are weak!!

 Don’t loose sight of the vision and mission.

-Jaco & Johanessa are both Evergreen facilitators and consultants.
-They run a ministry called Salt & Light, in Paarl, Western Cape, where they serve as pastors at Every Nation church.
+Jaco & Johanessa are both Evergreen Parenting Facilitators.
+They run a ministry called Salt & Light, in Paarl (Western Cape) where they serve as pastors at Every Nation church.

-They focus on building the local church and communities by building strong families and building strong children, by directing them to follow the Word of God.
+They focus on building the local church and community by building strong families and building strong children, by directing them to follow the Word of God.